AdobeDocs/graphql-mesh-gateway/src/pages/gateway/edge-mesh-beta.md

 - Improved response times and enhanced API performance
 - Easier integration with industry-standard tools and third-party products
-- Reduce neighboring meshes potential to degrade mesh performance
+- Reduce the potential of other hosted meshes to degrade the performance of your mesh
 - Better security and compliance
 - Increased observability